hobborg/dtControl/web/_pages/artifacts.md

 - Every row corresponds to one of the case studies in Table 1 of the paper, although some of their names here contain more information (e.g. `beb.3-4.LineSeized` instead of `beb`).
 - The name of each case study is accompanied with two numbers `#(s,a)`, the number of state-action pairs, and `#doc`, the domain of controller.
 We report `#doc` under the "Lookup table" column of Table 1 in the paper.
 This is size of the domain when the strategy is seen as a map from states to set of allowed actions (f: S ➔ 2ᴬ).
 - The column DT which give the number of nodes in the decision tree directly correspond to the DT column in Table 1.
-- There also are two BDD columns (if you ran the full script), as there are two possible approaches to encode the information in a BDD, and there is no clear winner among them.
+- There also are two BDD columns as there are two possible approaches to encode the information in a BDD, and there is no clear winner among them.
 In Table 1, we report the best of the numbers we obtained.
 Note that we randomize the initial variable ordering of the BDD and run reordering heuristics until convergence, so the numbers you get can be different from those in Table 1.
 The order of magnitude should still match.

 *Extra details for the curious*: All the CPS case studies use the *Multi-label Entropy* approach which exploits the non-determinism in the controller.
 For the MDP case studies, we use the *Attribute-value Grouping* approach which works with categorical variables.
+This approach takes in a `tolerance` parameter, which we set to `1e-5` for some case studies, and to `MAX_INT` for some other case studies.
+The choice, as described in the paper, was made purely on an empirical basis.

 ### Figure 1